 Asthmatic patients and their physicians may select from a wide variety of prescription medications.
-This is not true for over-the-counter (OTC) medicines, which are limited to epinephrine (adrenaline) and ephedrine.
+This is not true for OTC medicines, which are limited to epinephrine (adrenaline) and ephedrine.
 In addition, many asthmatic patients should not use epinephrine or ephedrine because of their relatively weak effectiveness or side effects.

-To decide whether or not an OTC epinephrine or ephedrine product may be useful, viewers should understand
+To decide whether an OTC epinephrine or ephedrine product may be useful, patients should understand:

 - the side effects of these drugs.